 The strategy is appropriate for investors seeking diversification and the potential rewards associated with investing in high-yield, fixed income securities.
-The subadviser uses an investment process that focuses on adding value through issue selection, sector/industry selection and opportunistic trading.
+The investment process strives to add value through issue selection, sector/industry selection, and opportunistic trading.
 The strategy will generally overweight sectors and industries with well-valued companies whose business profiles are viewed to be improving.

 Step 1: Top-Down Sector and Industry Analysis

 - Identify risks and opportunities

 - Diversify across credit ratings, issues, and industry groups

 - Dedicated trader takes advantage of mispricings, market dislocations, and other special situations